damienbeaufils/Kata-List/ArchiClean/php/README.md

 cd /path/to/the/php/directory
 composer install
 ```
-*If composer is intalled locally, you need to replace `composer` by `php composer.phar`*
+*If composer is installed locally, you need to replace `composer` by `php composer.phar`.*

 ## Tests execution
 ```
 composer test
 ```
-*Tests do not need the application to actually run on a server to work*
+*Tests do not need the application to actually run on a server to work.*

 ## Run the application on a local server